Adult Education Courses

-Two courses providing an entertaining look at history through operettas and musicals – covering both the events depicted in them and the historical context in which they were written.
+Three courses providing an entertaining look at history through operettas and musicals – covering both the events depicted in them and the historical context in which they were written.

-The first course covers Show Boat‘s depictions of racial intolerance and segregation in the American South; the decadence of Second Empire France (Orpheus in the Underworld); Weimar Germany (Cabaret); Belle Epoque Paris and Vienna (The Merry Widow); the first American film musicals in the 1920s and 1930s, and how they came to be governed by the notorious “Production Code”; social commentary in stage musicals of the 1940s and 1950s, including West Side Story; the so-called “Sexual Revolution”, from the 1960s to the present day; and what today’s blockbusters, including Les Misérables and Phantom of the Opera, can tell us about our own time.
+In Tune With The Times covers Show Boat‘s depictions of racial intolerance and segregation in the American South; the decadence of Second Empire France (Orpheus in the Underworld); Weimar Germany (Cabaret); Belle Epoque Paris and Vienna (The Merry Widow); the first American film musicals in the 1920s and 1930s, and how they came to be governed by the notorious “Production Code”; social commentary in stage musicals of the 1940s and 1950s, including West Side Story; the so-called “Sexual Revolution”, from the 1960s to the present day; and what today’s blockbusters, including Les Misérables and Phantom of the Opera, can tell us about our own time.

-The second course includes Fiddler on the Roof, set against a background of Russian persecution of Jewish families and how they struggled to maintain their traditions; the coming of sound films and the problems they created for silent film stars as seen in Singin’ in the Rain; how musicals have tackled industrial strife and hardship, particularly in Made in Dagenham, Billy Elliott and The Matchgirls; musicals and the underworld in Guys and Dolls and Chicago; and a comparison of Miss Saigon and Hair in their treatment of the Vietnam War and its effects.
+Musicals: Strife, Low Life and High Society includes Fiddler on the Roof, set against a background of Russian persecution of Jewish families and how they struggled to maintain their traditions; the coming of sound films and the problems they created for silent film stars as seen in Singin’ in the Rain; how musicals have tackled industrial strife and hardship, particularly in Made in Dagenham, Billy Elliott and The Matchgirls; musicals and the underworld in Guys and Dolls and Chicago; and a comparison of Miss Saigon and Hair in their treatment of the Vietnam War and its effects.

 Illustrated with film clips and musical extracts, photos and cartoons from satirical magazines.